 These devices contain an area of internal EEPROM Data Memory.
-EEPROM, which stands for Electrically Erasable Programmable Read Only Memory, is by its nature a non-volatile form of re-programmable memory, with data retention even when its power supply is removed.
+EEPROM is by its nature a non-volatile form of re-programmable memory, with data retention even when its power supply is removed.
 By incorporating this kind of data memory, a whole new host of application possibilities are made available to the designer.
 The availability of EEPROM storage allows information such as product identification numbers, calibration values, specific user data, system setup data or other product information to be stored directly within the product microcontroller.
 The process of reading and writing data to the EEPROM memory has been reduced to a very trivial affair.